MCCTeam/MCCTeam.github.io/source/guide/installation.md

 > **ℹ️ NOTE: This section is for more advanced users, if you do not know how to install git or docker, you can take a look at other sections for Git, and search on how to install Docker on your system.**

+> **⚠️ IMPORTANT: Currently the Docker method of running the MCC is broken due to major changes in the code base, we do not use Mono anymore.
+We're working on fixing it.
+For now you could use `screen` method if you want to keep MCC running in the background on your Linux VPS.**

 1. Clone the [Git Hub Repository](https://github.com/MCCTeam/Minecraft-Console-Client) by typing end executing the following command:

 ```bash